 A bit about HAES…

 There’s no secret I practice fitness and food things from a HAES aligned platform.
 People freak out over HAES.
 And they really don’t need to.
 Health at every size doesn’t mean we think every single body in the world is healthy.
 Of course we don’t - that’s just ludicrous.
 We just think, believe even, that healthy behaviours that people can control such as getting better sleep, drinking more fluids, managing stress etc, are a much better thing to focus on rather than “losing weight”.
-And if weight loss happens as a result of the consistent practice of healthy behaviours AND it turns out it’s good for that person to carry less fat on their body for whatever reason, then that weight loss is a positive side effect.
+And if weight loss happens as a result of the consistent practice of healthy behaviours AND it turns out it’s good for that person to carry less fat / weight on their body for whatever reason, then that weight loss is a positive side effect.

 That is literally it.